ghcjs/jsaddle/README.md

 keys and `jsaddle.js` allocates positive keys to avoid clashing.

-The haskell code will not know the value of the to go with the key, but it will include it in commands to the server that are sort of "hey call this function and and put the result in the map with this key").
+The haskell code will not know the value of the to go with the key, but it will include it in commands to the server that are sort of "hey call this function and put the result in the map with this key").
 This allows for the lazy execution of the JSaddle code.

 A finalizer is added on the Haskell code and an asynchronous `FreeJSVal` command is automatically sent to `jsaddle.js`